-Cayley MacArthur, BKI (Knowledge Integration, Waterloo), MA (English & Systems Design Engineering, Waterloo), is a PhD student in Systems Design Engineering.
+Cayley MacArthur, BKI (Knowledge Integration, Waterloo), MA (English & Systems Design Engineering, Waterloo), is a PhD candidate in Systems Design Engineering.
 Her research focuses on human-computer interaction and she is a member of the Touchlab and WaterlooHCI groups.
-Cayley has captained the Winter and Spring 2017 Game Jams and sits on the Women in Engineering committee as a Graduate representative.
+Cayley is a seasoned Game Jam captain and has been involved with advocacy groups such as the Women in Engineering committee, and served on conference committees for a number of HCI conferences, where she has worked primarily to improve access and inclusion.

 Tunnel Divisions is a sound installation/music composition by Stephen Trothen and Cayley MacArthur, the result of a critical making exercise beginning in Transmedia Narrative and Design (ENGL 799) where we explored the theme 'city as platform'.
 The recording was made March 28, 2014 in an underground tunnel connecting South Campus Hall to Arts Lecture Hall at the University of Waterloo between 12:00pm and 4:00pm.
 The piece is designed with reference to themes of presence, mundanity, 'non-places', and rhythmanalysis among others; it follows a review of the HCI literary discussion surrounding interactivity in public spaces.
 We confront the popular definitions of what it means to interact with technology in public spaces and to be a part of one's urban environment, where that should occur, and through what modalities.